 Viruses/malware distribution: People kept trying to upload malware in increasingly creative ways.
 At first it was

 bitcoin_booster.exe so I just banned the file signatures; they eventually figured this out so I restricted EXE uploads to paid users only.
 Then they started subscribing with stolen credit cards so I had to turn off EXEs for everyone.
 So of course they switched to uploading ZIP files, and I had to severely restrict those.
 But then they just renamed them JPG or MP3 or whatever and...ultimately I ended up exploring a few integrations with antivirus systems but the costs were sort of prohibitive and I couldn't limit the scans to specific file types only as they kept figuring it out and renaming the files.
-Eventually this sort of died down but I still got the occasional alert whenever Google Safe Browsing found something.
+Eventually this sort of died down because the best case for a malware distributor is their victim runs a freshly downloaded executable, and the "conversion rate" drops if they have to unzip something or change a file extension.
+I still got the occasional alert whenever Google Safe Browsing found something.

 Customer support: I tried to provide good support, even to free users, but over time this wore me down.
 I regret every time I wasn't able to provide superior customer service…but people would write in with all sorts of problems; I tried my best over the years to be helpful.
 But with half a million users and hundreds of paid customers the support inbox sort of became a beast, and its name was Guilt: